abhinabkadel/Nepalwildlife/README.md

 <!-- badges: end -->

 Nepalwildlife package brings together a list of wild animals and plants found in Nepal.
-It contains of 1 tibble named `nepal_wildlife`.
+It contains 1 tibble named `nepal_wildlife`.

 ## Installation